ottenwbe/bosh-install/README.md

 #### Security Groups ###

-We now define our firewall rules, e.g., to define which inbound/outbound traffic is allowed.
-This is done with security groups.
-You can associate the firewall rules to vms in order to make them effective on the vm.
+As a second step you need to define define which inbound/outbound traffic is allowed in the bosh environment.
-In particular, we define three security groups.
-First, the ```ssh``` group which allows inbound ssh traffic from the all destinations in the internet.
+This can be done with security groups that you define in the file ```src/security-groups.tf```.
-Second, a ```nat``` rule, which allows http(s) traffic to servers outside of your vpc.
+We can later associate these security groups to vms in order to make them effective on the vm.
-Third, an any-to-any connection for all ```bosh``` instances.
-For improved security you can always add more finegranular rules here.
+We define three security groups.
+First, the ```ssh``` group which allows inbound ssh traffic from the all destinations in the internet to a vm.

 ```hcl-terraform
 resource "aws_security_group" "ssh" {